Skip to main content

 Learn how to dispute errors, remove inaccurate information, and understand your credit report rights in Oregon.

-Protected by Federal FCRA — Disputes are free, bureaus must respond within 30 days
+Protected by Federal FCRA.
+Disputes are free and bureaus must respond within 30 days.

 Free